SiddharthKarmokar/hooked-app/hook-docs/docs/feed.md

 This implementation intentionally deviates from the original MPAD model for performance and simplicity:

+??? info "Collapsible callout"
-* ❌ **Bi-Sequential Determinantal Point Process (DPP):**
+    **Bi-Sequential Determinantal Point Process (DPP):**
     Removed in favor of a **simpler MMR-based reranking** for diversity, improving runtime efficiency and easing tuning.

+??? info "Collapsible callout"
-* ❌ **Perception-Aware Kernel for Similarity:**
+    **Perception-Aware Kernel for Similarity:**
     Replaced with a **Jaccard similarity on hook tags**, allowing interpretable and tag-based diversity computation without complex embedding comparisons.

 These changes maintain the core idea of balancing personalization with diversity and exploration, while enabling easier deployment and scaling.